Christopher Gibson: Playing career

 On July 28, 2021, Gibson signed as a free agent to a one year, two-way contract worth $750,000 with the Florida Panthers.
 Gibson played exclusively with the Panthers affiliate, the Charlotte Checkers in the 2021-22 season, collecting 7 wins through 14 games.

 As a free agent from the Panthers, Gibson went un-signed over the summer before accepting a professional tryout with the Arizona Coyotes.
 After attending the Coyotes training camp, Gibson was released without a contract during the pre-season on 30 September 2022.
 On October 14, 2022, Gibson was named to the Coachella Valley Firebirds opening roster for their inaugural season in 2022–23, by agreeing to join the AHL affiliate of the Seattle Kraken on a professional tryout contract.
-After appearing in one game with the Firebirds, Gibson was signed to a NHL contract by the Kraken, in agreeing to a one-year, two-way contract on October 27, 2022.
+After appearing in one game with the Firebirds, Gibson was signed to an NHL contract by the Kraken, in agreeing to a one-year, two-way contract on October 27, 2022.